Choosing a school place for a child with an EHCP

 The majority of children with EHCPs are educated in Surrey mainstream schools.
-As part of this process, you should identify the two nearest schools you would want your child to attend.
+As part of this process, you should identify the nearest school you would want your child to attend.
 Surrey is committed to young people attending their local school and being part of their local community.

-For some young people more specialist provision will better meet their needs and the type of specialist provision should be discussed at the annual review.
+For some children and young people, more specialist provision will better meet their needs and the type of specialist provision should be discussed at the transition review.

 - Read about home to school transport for under 16s.

 - Finding the Right Primary School in Surrey (PDF) and Finding the Right Secondary School in Surrey (PDF).